dominicwilliams/instant-dapp-ide/README.md

  Build 2016-12-08.1

+ *** GET STARTED ***
- NOTE: tmux is used to maintain concurrent windows.
+ tmux is used to maintain concurrent windows.
 In window 0 we are running testrpc, which is a dummy blockchain for testing and development.
 In window 1 we are running c9.sh, which makes the Cloud9 IDE available in a Web browser on http://localhost:8181.
 You are in window 2, which is a great place to build a Dapp.
-Note you can create a new window using ctrl-b c, and you can navigate to an existing window using ctrl-b <window>.
+Note you can create new windows using ctrl-b c, and you can navigate to an existing window using ctrl-b <window>.

- GET STARTED
+ SAMPLE BUILD PROCESS...
  $ cd /src                # make external source code folder current directory
  $ mkdir new-proj         # create a new project folder
  $ cd new-proj            # make project folder current directory